FOODSHOT #4

 — Unsustainable aquatic food production (overfishing or damaging water-based farming)

-— Equitable access to aquatic foods and wealth creation for indigenous and low-income coastal communities that are especially affected by climate change
+— Equitable access to aquatic foods and wealth creation for indigenous and low-income coastal

 [x]